Maui Wedding Photo Tips

 Bring your wedding invitation so the photographer can get some pretty shots of it with the rings or flowers.
 Make sure you or a bridesmaid lets the photographer know you have it for photos.

 #3 – Ring Exchange

-During the ring exchange in the ceremony, slip on your partners ring from underneath.
+During the ring exchange in the ceremony, slip on your partner’s ring from underneath.
 Keep in mind that your photographer will be trying to capture this great moment.
-To capture this, it is good to hold the ring from underneath and slightly open up to the camera.
-Not to much like you are posing for it, but just a bit so you’ll get a good memory of it for your wedding album.
+To capture this, it is good to hold the ring from underneath and slightly open it up to the camera.
+Not too much like you are posing for it, but just a bit so you’ll get a good memory of it for your wedding album.